Valencia is also a city with superb sandy beaches.

 Each Spanish coastal region has a unique character.

 The Spanish coastline runs for over 1,700 km from the French border to Gibraltar’s Straits in the south.
 This diverse coastline has a lot to offer and has a variety of landscapes.
 There are cliffs, sandy beaches, fertile farmlands, craggy mountains, olive groves and rocky coves.

-Each coastal region has a unique character.
+Each coastal region in Valencia has a unique character.
 The Costa Brava lies along the north-eastern part of the Spanish Mediterranean coast.
 This 220 km long “Wild Coast” is steep and often rugged with many picturesque bays, headlands and beaches.
 It is indeed worth visiting the Catalonian capital of

 Links, Roses, Empuriabrava, Kotor.